irem-uguz/FirstPrologProject/README.md

 # FirstPrologProject
-I school project I wrote to learn Prolog language.
+A project I wrote to learn Prolog language.
 (22.04.2018)
 .